HusenjanDev/Quartz/content/Documents/0012 Cortex XDR Monitoring Active Directory.md

 * [Event ID 4738 - A user account was updated](https://www.ultimatewindowssecurity.com/securitylog/encyclopedia/event.aspx?eventid=4738)
 * [Event ID 4743 - A computer account was deleted](https://www.ultimatewindowssecurity.com/securitylog/encyclopedia/event.aspx?eventid=4743)

-A great website for finding more Event IDs is [UltimateWindowsSecurity](https://www.ultimatewindowssecurity.com/securitylog/encyclopedia/default.aspx?i=j) where all the events are described by details which I highly recommend checking out.
+A great website for finding more Event IDs is [UltimateWindowsSecurity](https://www.ultimatewindowssecurity.com/securitylog/encyclopedia/default.aspx?i=j) where all the events are described in details which I highly recommend checking out.

 ## Ingvestigation